virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 # The Data Science Process Toolkit
 ## Data Collection

-Data collection is one of the most crucial part of a Data Science project (you don't say?), and often a tedious one if you have to label your data by your own!
+Data collection is one of the most crucial parts of a Data Science project (you don't say?), and often a tedious one if you have to label your data on your own!

 Luckily, good researchers and institutions often release their datasets, so you don't have to collect the data (or label it), just download!